Co-designing a new approach to teen mental health in primary care

 Our interviews and focus groups revealed how important it is for teens and their families, as well as primary care teams, to have a shared understanding of teen confidentiality — and when it can be broken.
 In addition to using these findings in designing our pilot, we also shared them with health system leaders to help inform design across other programs at Kaiser Permanente Washington, including teen well-child visits and mental health services.

-Guided by what we learned from patients and families, we’re developing tools to help normalize the idea that teens receive one-on-one time with providers as a routine part of high-quality, patient-centered care — not as an indication that any one teen or family is being singled out.
-Our partnership with care teams is helping us improve the intervention, making it more likely to lead to sustained change and paving the way for system-wide implementation.
+Guided by what we learned from patients and families, we developed tools to help normalize the idea that teens receive one-on-one time with providers as a routine part of high-quality, patient-centered care — not as an indication that any one teen or family is being singled out.
+Our partnership with care teams helped us improve the intervention, making it more likely to lead to sustained change and paving the way for system-wide implementation.

 Hoopes AJ, Brandzel SD, Luce C, Ferguson DM, Shulman L, Chavez B, Lozano P, Lapham GT.
 What Do Adolescents and Their Parents Need from Mental Health Integration in Primary Care?
 A Qualitative Exploration of Design Insights.
 J Ped Health Care.
 E-pub 8 Aug 2022. doi.org/10.1016/j.pedhc.2022.06.006.
 Full text